 - 1. Achieve additional funding to further boost research within the programme - 2.
-Provide funding for faculty to attend professional workshops, certifications, and relevant conferences. - 3.
-The UBT should pay special attention that all academic staff respect the criterion of an average of one publication per year. - 4.
-Organize at least twointernational research collaborations per year. - 5.
-Promote the integration of research findings into teaching materials and encourage joint publications with students.
+The UBT should pay special attention that all academic staff respect the criterion of an average of one publication per year. - 3.
+Promote the integration of research findings into teaching materials and encourage joint publications with students. - 4.
+As a means to enhance research activities trainings for the preparation and submission of project proposals and networking with foreign partners are highly recommended. - 5.
+Joint projects with the public and private sectors have the potential to attract highly qualified external associates also as collaborative financing of specific researches.